CS3250Team3SP26/Vivida/README.md

-Our project will be complete when we create a Firefox extension that is built from thematic adding the extended capability to be able to switch between different groups of themes.
+Our project will be complete when we create a Firefox extension that is able to create and name groups of browser themees, switch between active by selecting a group, manage groups from a dedicated optins page.

 In addition to this we will: